 After receiving more than 100 reviews on Amazon, this doggy toothbrush has a 4.3 out of 5 star review.
 Consumers say it works well for large and small breeds.

 Pet owners that purchased this toothbrush like that it is easy to use, and they say it is gentle on their dog’s teeth and gums.
-Many pet owners were surprised at how much their dog actually liked having his teeth brushed with the Legacy Pet Supplies Dual Double Headed Dog Toothbrush.
+Many pet owners were surprised at how much their dog actually liked having his teeth brushed with the Fomate Dual Double Headed Dog Toothbrush.

 A pick with rubber bristles